 Want Other Fish Recipes?
 Try These Favorites:

-- Garlic Butter Salmon in Foil: This is an ultra-easy dinner to make for busy weeknights.
-It’s ready in less than 25 minutes and is delicious with salads and roasted veggies.
+- Garlic Butter Salmon in Foil: It’s ready in less than 25 minutes and is delicious with salads and roasted veggies.

 - Garlic Butter Cod Fish Recipe: What a tender and juicy cod filet!
 I used garlic butter sauce I baked to perfection in 15 minutes!